Economy of Russia: Transportation

+Russia is the world's sole country to operate nuclear-powered icebreakers, which advance the economic exploitation of the Arctic continental shelf of Russia, and the development of sea trade through the Northern Sea Route.

+Construction and real estate

 In 2022, construction was worth 13 trillion rubles, 5% more than in 2021.
 Residential construction in 2022 reached 126.7 e6m2.

 The 2020-2030 target for construction is 1 e9m2 of housing, 20% of all housing stock to be renovated and to increase space from 27.8 m2 up to 33.3 m2 per person.

 Insurance

 According to the Central Bank of Russia 422 insurance companies operate on the Russian insurance market by the end of 2013.
 The concentration of insurance business is significant across all major segments except compulsory motor third party liability market (CMTPL), as the top 10 companies in 2013 charged 58.1% premiums in total without compulsory health insurance (CHI).
-Russian insurance market in 2013 demonstrated quite significant rate of growth in operations.
-Total amount of premiums charged (without CHI) in 2013 is RUB 904.9 bln (increase on 11.8% compared to 2012), total amount of claims paid is RUB 420.8 bln (increase on 13.9% compared to 2012).
-Premiums to GDP ratio (total without CHI) in 2013 increased to 1.36% compared to 1.31 a year before.
-The share of premiums in household spending increased to 1.39%.
-Level of claims paid on the market total without CHI is 46.5%, an insufficient increase compared to 2012.
-The number of policies in 2013 increased on 0.1% compared to 2012, to 139.6 mln policies.

 Although relative indicators of the Russian insurance market returned to pre-crisis levels, the progress is achieved mainly by the increase of life insurance and accident insurance, the input of these two market segments in premium growth in 2013 largely exceeds their share on the market.
 As before, life insurance and accident insurance are often used by banks as an appendix to a credit contract protecting creditors from the risk of credit default in case of borrower's death or disability.
 The rise of these lines is connected, evidently, with the increase in consumer loans, as the total sum of credit obligations of population in 2013 increased by 28% to RUB 9.9 trillion.
 At the same time premium to GDP ratio net of life and accident insurance remained at the same level of 1.1% as in 2012.
 Thus, if "banking" lines of business are excluded, Russian insurance market is in stagnation stage for the last four years, as premiums to GDP ratio net of life and accident insurance remains at the same level of 1.1% since 2010.